 The main difference between Soames and Pinillos is that only the latter says these referential dependencies will always be semantically encoded.
-As I explained in section 1 above, Soames thinks the dependencies show up in the semantics iff they're generated by variable binding.
-That will only partially overlap with Pinillos' ambitions for the notion of de jure codesignation.
+As I explained in §1 above, Soames thinks the dependencies show up in the semantics iff they're generated by variable binding.
+That will only partially overlap with Pinillos's ambitions for the notion of de jure codesignation.

 Higginbotham and Heim also argued for a distinction in dependency patterns like (27c) versus (28a).
-Their examples have an advantage over Soames', in that his case for denying that man is dependent on he in (27ab) turns on assumptions like (ii/F3) above (or, on his own view, on (Z2) and (Z3) from section 1).
+Their examples have an advantage over Soames's, in that his case for denying that man is dependent on he in (27ab) turns on assumptions like (ii/F3) above (or, on his own view, on (Z2) and (Z3) from §1).
 Since the status of these assumptions is unclear, demonstrations that don't need them are more forceful.

-Heim (1998, examples 26a-g and 27a-d) give contrasts like these:
+Heim (1998, examples 26a-g and 27a-d) gives contrasts like these:

-- (29a) Every student claimed that he called his mother before the teacher did. \uparrow - (29b) Every student claimed that he called his mother before the teacher did. $\uparrow\downarrow\uparrow$
+(29a) Every student claimed that he called his mother before the teacher did. \uparrow

+(29b) Every student claimed that he called his mother before the teacher did.

-On Heim's view, the referential dependencies exhibited in (29a) generate the "strict" reading, where it's the teacher's calling the students 'mothers that is being discussed.
-The referential dependencies in (29b) generate the "sloppy" reading, where it's the teacher's calling his or her own mother that is being discussed.
+On Heim's view, the referential dependencies exhibited in (29a) invite the "strict" reading, where it's the teacher's calling the students' mothers that is being discussed.
+The referential dependencies in (29b) invite the "sloppy" reading, where it's the teacher's calling the teacher's own mother that is being discussed.

-Higginbotham (1985, examples 68-74) give contrasts like these:
+Higginbotham (1985, examples 68-74) gives contrasts like these:

-- (30a) They told each other they would succeed. $\uparrow\uparrow$ - (30b) They told each other they would succeed. $\uparrow \frown \frown \frown \frown \bullet \bullet \bullet$
+(30a) They told each other they would succeed.
+(30b) They told each other they would succeed.